janelia-cellmap/amira_python_extensions/README.md

 To use a plugin, copy both .rc and .pyscro into the $AMIRA_ROOT/share/python_script_objects/ directory before Amira starts up.
 You can also run (as Administrator) `copy_files.bat`, by double clicking, to copy all the .rc and .pyscro files.

 To setup the necessary python environment, run Command Prompt as Administrator.
-Copy and paste the following commands one at a time into the prompt:
+Then copy and paste the following commands one at a time into the prompt:
 ```bash
 curl https://package-data.enthought.com/edm/win_x86_64/2.0/edm_2.0.0_x86_64.msi -o %userprofile%\Downloads\edm_2.0.0_x86_64.msi